A Repository represents a specialized Service interface that provides

 The class uses a configuration object to set up a datasource for the Redis

 instance.
-By default, the configuration is loaded from redis.datasource.json
+By default, the configuration is loaded from redis.datasource.json.

-We can override it by binding a new object to datasources.config.redis
+We can override it by binding a new object to datasources.config.redis for a

 context.